Mitchell–Lama Housing Program: History

-The Mitchell–Lama Housing Program is a non-subsidy governmental housing guarantee in the state of New York.
-It was sponsored by New York State Senator MacNeil Mitchell and Assemblyman Alfred Lama.
-It was signed into law in 1955 as The Limited-Profit Housing Companies Act (officially contained in the Private Housing Finance law, article II titled Limited-Profit Housing Companies and referring to not-for-profit corp., whereas article IV titled Limited Dividend Housing Companies refers to non-Mitchell–Lama affordable housing organized as business corp., partnerships or trusts from 1927 on).
+It was signed into law in 1955 as the Limited-Profit Housing Companies Law.
+It was later recodified as article II of the 1961 Private Housing Finance Law.
+Article II Limited-Profit Housing Companies refers to not-for-profit corporations, whereas article IV Limited Dividend Housing Companies refers to non-Mitchell–Lama affordable housing organized since 1927 as business corporations, partnerships, or trusts under State Housing Law of 1926.